lukso-network/docs/docs/networks/mainnet/running-a-node.md

 :::info Pre-Launch

-As the network did not launch yet, the CLI will show a warning that the genesis files could not have been loaded.
-This is nothing to worry about.
-Currently only genesis validators can launch the network.
-They have the free choice of which [genesis files](https://deposit.mainnet.lukso.network/) to use to start off the network with.
-After the launch, the network will reorganize to the majority and the final version will be transferred to the CLI.
+As the network did not launch yet, the CLI will warn that the genesis files could not have been loaded.
+This behaviour is as expected.
+Currently, only genesis validators can launch the network.
+They have the free choice of which [genesis files](https://deposit.mainnet.lukso.network/) to start the network with.
+After the launch is initialized, the network will reorganize to the majority, and the final version will be transferred to the CLI.

 :::

 ```bash
 $ lukso init
 ```

-#### Install the clients to run your node.
+#### Install the Clients

-After the initialization was successful, we have to download the blockchain clients itself, that will be managed from the CLI under the hood.
-They will install globally, needing super user permissions, and are set as default clients within your working directories configuration file.
-During the setup, you will be asked which clients you want to download and install.
+After the initialization is successful, we must download the blockchain clients, which will be managed from the CLI under the hood.
+They will install globally, need superuser permissions, and are set as default clients within your working directories configuration file.
+You will be asked which clients you want to download and install during the setup.

 ```bash
 $ sudo lukso install
 ```

-#### Start your node clients
+#### Start the Clients

 The following command will spin up your execution and consensus client and connect to the mainnet.